d3vda5/port-scanner/README.md

 * Enable multi-threaded scanning for faster results.
 * Enhance the output format for better readability.
 * Include advanced features like service detection and protocol analysis.

-## License
+## Disclaimer:
-This project is licensed under the (MIT License)[License.txt].
-Feel free to use, modify, and distribute as per the terms of the license.

-**Disclaimer**: This tool is intended for educational purposes only.
+This tool is intended for educational purposes only.
 Ensure you have proper authorization before scanning any target.